F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

         - [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) - to fetch secrets from native vault services
     - *Operation*:
         - [F5 Application Services 3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) - for features like Service Discovery
-        - [F5 Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) - for logging and reporting
         - [Cloud Failover Extension (CFE)](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/) - for updating ip and routes mappings
     - Additional cloud services like [Private endpoints](https://docs.microsoft.com/en-us/azure/storage/common/storage-private-endpoints#connecting-to-private-endpoints) can be used to address calls to native services traversing the Internet.
   - See [Security](#security) section for more details.

-- This solution template provides an **initial** deployment only for an "infrastructure" use case ( meaning that it does not support managing the entire deployment exclusively via the template's "Redeploy" function).
+- This solution template provides an **initial** deployment only for an "infrastructure" use case (meaning that it does not support managing the entire deployment exclusively via the template's "Redeploy" function).
 This solution leverages wa-agent to send the instance **customData**, which is only used to provide an initial BIG-IP configuration and not as the primary configuration API for a long-running platform.
 Although "Redeploy" can be used to update some cloud resources, as the BIG-IP configuration needs to align with the cloud resources, like IPs to NICs, updating one without the other can result in inconsistent states, while updating other resources, like the **image** or **instanceType**, can trigger an entire instance re-deloyment.
 For instance, to upgrade software versions, traditional in-place upgrades should be leveraged.
 See [AskF5 Knowledge Base](https://support.f5.com/csp/article/K84554955) and [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more information.

-- If you have cloned this repository to modify the templates or BIG-IP config files and published to your own location, you can use the **templateBaseUrl** and **artifactLocation** input parameters to specify the new location of the customized templates and the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
+- If you have cloned this repository to modify the templates or BIG-IP config files and published to your own location, you can use the **templateBaseUrl** and **artifactLocation** input parameters to specify the new location of the customized templates and the **bigIpRuntimeInitConfig01** and **bigIpRuntimeInitConfig02** input parameters to specify the new location of the BIG-IP Runtime-Init configs.
 See main [/examples/README.md](../README.md#cloud-configuration) for more template customization details.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

-- In this solution, the BIG-IP VE has the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) modules enabled to provide advanced traffic management and web application security functionality.
+- In this solution, the BIG-IP VE has the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) (when **provisionExampleApp** is set to **true**) modules enabled to provide advanced traffic management and web application security functionality.

 - If you are deploying the solution into an Azure region that supports Availability Zones, you can specify True for the useAvailabilityZones parameter.
 See [Azure Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-region#azure-regions-with-availability-zones) for a list of regions that support Availability Zones.